Susan Zirk in her health care aide scrubs, in Selkirk, Manitoba.

-Plus, over the previous 5 to 7 years, my parents had been suffering with health issues, and I'd been their primary care-giver.
-This is when I had my first experiences with home-care, and personal care homes.
+Plus, over the previous five to seven years, my parents had been suffering with health issues, and I'd been their primary caregiver.
+This is when I had my first experiences with home care and personal care homes.

-With the experience I gained looking after my parents, and believing I could make a difference, I started looking into health care aid programs.
+With the experience I gained looking after my parents, and believing I could make a difference, I started looking into health care aide programs.

 Q: Why did you choose Herzing's Health Care Aide program?

 Susan: I chose Herzing because of the college’s reputation, location, hours, time frame of the course, and cost.
 Once I completed the orientation, I was convinced it was the right fit for me.